 Historical romances to inspire travel

-I read a lot of Regency era romances and I always admired the level of details that went into the writing them.
-Incorporating historical perspectives, fashions, etiquettes and language of the time was the reason I was hooked on them.
+I read a lot of Regency-era romances, and I always admired the level of details that went into writing them.
+Incorporating historical perspectives, fashions, etiquettes and language of the time was why I was hooked on them.
 While you might roll your eyes at that, I learned a lot from them.
-As an inquiring mind, I have always admired story lines with strong female characters who navigated the mores of the worlds they lived in to survive.
+As an inquiring mind, I have always admired storylines with strong female characters who navigated the mores of the worlds they lived in to survive.
 I loved both the challenges and constraints society placed on them, as well as the cleverness and resourcefulness they used to fight them.

-It’s been a while since I have read a historical romance, but I can tell you that when I got to London, it felt familiar.
+It’s been a while since I have read a historical romance, but I can tell you that it felt familiar when I got to London.
 I can definitely thank those books for inspiring travel in me, even if indirectly.

 Final thoughts on books that inspire travel

 What differentiates fictional works is the creative licence writers use to create fictional characters, plots and events.
 It is also a way of presenting a more interesting way of learning about a place while sparking the reader’s curiosity.
-I am a sucker for a well-written adventure book that combines history, treasure, secrets and conspiracies, set in fascinating places.
+I am a sucker for a well-written adventure book that combines history, treasure, secrets and conspiracies set in fascinating locations.